 I have directly uploaded the data to Power BI.

 - Go to Report View.

-- For this new column open Power BI RANKX function.
+- For this new column, open the Power BI RANKX function.

-- Table is the first parameter of this function, so our table name is “Table2” supply the same.
+- The table is the first parameter of this function, so our table name is “Table2” supply the same.

-- Expression is nothing but based on which column value we need to rank, in this case, based on “Total” we are ranking, so will supply the same.
+- Expression is nothing but based on which column value we need to rank.
+In this case, based on “Total,” we are ranking, so we will supply the same.

-- Close the bracket and Hit enter key to get this new calculated column in the table.
+- Close the bracket and hit the enter key to get this new calculated column in the table.

 - Now insert blank “Table” visual to see how our RANKX formula works.